 Your Toddler's Development This Month

-Your toddler has discovered that she's a one-of-a-kind little person.
-When she looks in the mirror, she knows it's her face smiling back at her.
-She knows her name, too.
+Your toddler has discovered that they're a one-of-a-kind little person.
+When they look in the mirror, they know it's their face smiling back at them.
+They know their name, too.

-Right now, your child's entire world revolves around the most important person in it -- HER!
+Right now, your child's entire world revolves around the most important person in it -- Them!

-- She has no idea that everyone doesn't think exactly like her.
+- They have no idea that everyone doesn't think exactly like them.

-- She has no interest in sharing -- especially her favorite toys.
+- They have no interest in sharing -- especially their favorite toys.

-- Instead of playing with other kids, she'll play next to them but stay wrapped up in her own game.
+- Instead of playing with other kids, they'll play next to them but stay wrapped up in their own game.

-- She can sometimes be too rough with other kids because she doesn't understand that it hurts when she hits them.
+- They can sometimes be too rough with other kids because they don't understand that it hurts when they hit them.

 Month 17 Tips

 - To tame toddler tantrums, be firm -- and consistent.
-Tell her, "No," and then steer her to another room or activity.
-It's a good idea to communicate before a transition or a change in her routine.
+Tell them, "No," and then steer them to another room or activity.
+It's a good idea to communicate before a transition or a change in their routine.